This Kickstarter project attempts to solve a real problem, the theft of packages delivered to our front door. Well worthwhile supporting!

 Last week I wrote about saving money on your cellphone plan.
 This week I look at saving money when buying a phone.
 The cellphone market is dominated by the iPhone and Android phones, primarily Samsung models.
 They range in price from $650 to $850, a huge amount of money.
 For the same amount you can […]

 by Dom Fried-Booth Dom works at Plan, a product strategy consultancy in London.
 He’s gone from research in rural Pakistan to running PM teams in California, and a lot in-between.
 Apple’s most significant launch in years, and it’s nothing to do with the price Here’s a puzzler: what sort of company is Apple?
-Is it […]
+Is it a […]

 If your cellphone bill hasn’t gone down over the past few years, it’s time to reassess your plan and carrier.
 The plans have changed, carriers are willing to deal, and you might just save lots of money.
 When I changed plans on Verizon last year, my bill for a family plan with five phones dropped […]